 Dev2Ops clearly is tackling the stuff I`m involved with on a daily base.
 How do you deploy and upgrade software and it's configuration for different similar machines in the field.

-How do you disribute software releases for in-house developed applications? and How do you maintain
+The have a couple of nice polls on their site which interrest me: How do you disribute software releases for in-house developed applications? and How do you maintain

-.
+system configuration files?.
 Just go a head and vote .
 I`m interrested in the results.

 My votes were on using pacakges (rpm/deb) using apt or yum and off course Puppet ! ;)